 For those who wish to do so, similar experiences that increase our animals’ stimulation and interests are out-of-town trips or vacations.
 Here, the attractions are many, the exciting and new things multiply, and the opportunities to share several new experiences grow.

 All this is done with proper care and thoughtfulness while respecting the animal’s temperament.
-Ultimately, it will be not only stimulating and beneficial for Fido but also for the owner himself, who will experience such situations with more extraordinary richness, that of the companionship and affection of his trusty friend.
+Ultimately, it will be stimulating and beneficial not only for Fido but also for the owner himself, who will experience such situations with more extraordinary richness, that of the companionship and affection of his trusty friend.

 Each animal is diverse and has its personality and interests, but grasping what he likes most and what makes him feel good can be exploited to increase his satisfaction.